 Even without the degree, it is possible to achieve construction manager status from experience alone.
 However, that path is reserved for people who started in construction early and built a business from their skills after many years of experience.
 Nevertheless, the degree helps to open doors, establish connections, and find more work with employers.

 In addition, the degree programs include real management training, which can help someone elevate far faster and earn more money in the industry, even when just starting out.
+Jobs for construction management degrees are many.
 So, for those with a passion for construction, and even those already in the field, gaining the construction management degree only helps in every way.

 How to Get Into Construction Management

 For those who want to know how to get into construction management, the answer is education.
-The construction field favors those with both experience and education.
+Jobs for construction management degree holders favor those with both experience and education.
 Many construction management degree programs aim to place students immediately following graduation.
 However, students can also work in any of the numerous construction trades even before graduation to rack up experience.

 As stated, it is possible to find a way into construction management without a degree.
 Rather, that was true in the past, but these days, a bachelor’s degree is often expected as a minimum.
 Some avenues towards construction management also exist through the business route.
 Someone with a business major and a construction-related minor can often position themselves into one aspect of construction management or another.
 The most effective way though, is through a degree program and later, through certifications.

-What Are the Best Construction Management Degree Schools or Program?
+What Are the Best Construction Management Degree Schools or Programs?